APogue/APogue.github.io/_posts/2025-10-07-ucr-analysis.md

             - FL, NY has low pop coverage on the hex map, high pop coverage in 2019, then a drop beginning in 2022 that is still higher than the hex map indicates.
                 - NY clearly has SRS data coming in, and a good enough history of data to make large modeling adjustments (2024 VC)
                 - If the 2024 CDC number is even close to correct, the homicide number in MS is higher than a majority of other states that year
+                    - Rank MS versus other states in absolute VC and homicide numbers using 1.
+UCR data and 2.
+CDC data (don't mix the data streams) in 2024
+                        - If reporting is somewhat consistent between CDC and UCR for high reporting states, then MS should jump considerably in rank
+                        - Any states with a large gap should be looked into (LA?)
+                    - Compare that to their population rank
             - GA (pure NIBRS according to JAG) has higher coverage in 2019, then coverage drops and slowly climbs as years go by to meet hex map coverage
 - CRO take on the issue (this is where you talk about why there seems to be issues with the switch)
     - Why is the SRS to NIBRS data switch a problem?